Filing a Mesothelioma Claim in Mississippi

 Today, veterans account for roughly 33% of all mesothelioma deaths.

-The Department of Veterans Affairs (VA) helps those who developed mesothelioma as a result of their service through a number of VA benefits.
+The U.S. Department of Veterans Affairs (VA) helps those who developed mesothelioma as a result of their service through a number of VA benefits.

 VA benefits include: